George Byron, 7th Baron Byron: Personal life

-He married Elizabeth Mary Chandos Pole on 18 March 1816.
-She was the daughter of Sacheverell Pole Esq., of Radbourne Hall, b.
-16 June 1769.
-During this man's lifetime, he became of representative of Sir John Chandos, K.G., and by sign manual, or deed poll assumed the additional surname of Chandos.
+On 18 March 1816, he married Elizabeth Mary Chandos Pole, the daughter of Sacheverell Pole Esq., of Radbourne Hall.
+He became of representative of Sir John Chandos, and by sign manual (or deed poll), assumed the additional surname of Chandos.
 Elizabeth was descended from a well-documented long line of the Pole family, including Cardinal Pole, who at the time of Henry VIII, was the last Catholic Archbishop of Canterbury and the son of the last Yorkist heiress, Margaret, countess of Salisbury.
 Elizabeth's mother, Mary, was the daughter of the Rev. Henry Ware, D.D., Rector of Balrothey.
-The couple had seven children:
+Together, the couple had seven children: